Franklin Park

 Family-Friendly Amenities

 Planning to make a day of it?
-Numerous picnic areas with tables dot the landscape, making Franklin Park ideal for gatherings both spontaneous and planned.
+Numerous picnic areas with tables dot the landscape, making Franklin Park well suited for gatherings both spontaneous and planned.
 Some sections allow grilling, but you'll need to bring your own equipment.
 Just be prepared for company during those perfect summer weekends when everyone has the same idea.

 Annual Events and Activities